cui-ke/vgio/README.md

 # vgio
-An onntologies for the semantic indexing in the Volunteered Geographic Information (VGI) documents.
+An onntology for the semantic indexing of documents in the Volunteered Geographic Information (VGI) domain.